sjy-as/SCOPE/README.md

 ## License

 This project is released for research use.
-Please check the licenses of CMQA, ColBERT, and each baseline before redistribution.
+Please check the licenses of SCOPE, CMQA, and each baseline before redistribution.